weleoka/Lab2/host/Create_Test_Environment.md

 One popular free SQL server version is called MySQL, which we will use.
 Bugzilla is a bug/issue/defect tracking system.
-You will install Bugzilla but not configure it and we will not use it.
+You will install all the server software but you will not configure the services, since that is beyond the scope of this course.
+For example you will install Bugzilla but not configure it.

+Optional Activity: Configure and use Bugzilla

+Optional Activity: Configure and use Bugzilla

 Optional Activity: Configure and use Bugzilla